shravanasati/everynyan/README.md

 Sign up and create an account on [Resend](https://resend.com), verify your domain and obtain an API key.

-You also need to create a project on [Firebase](https://console.firebase.google.com), enable Firestore and store those credentials in env file as well.
+You also need to create a project on [Firebase](https://console.firebase.google.com), enable Firestore.
+Then go to the Project Settings > Service Accounts > Generate a private key.

+Download the generated JSON file, and extract the keys and store them in the `.env.local` file.
+Also note the `FIREBASE_STORAGE_KEY` and `FIREBASE_PROJECT_ID` configuration.

+`DISCORD_WEBHOOK_URL` is used to notify the admins when a new report is published.
+Get it from the channel settings > webhook URL.

+The last set of configuration you'd need is for the Cloudflare Turnstile captcha.
+Go to the [Cloudflare dashboard](https://dash.cloudflare.com), and create a new Turnstile widget in managed mode, add `localhost` in the list of allowed hostnames.
+Finally store the site key and secret key in the `.env.local` file.

 3. Install all the dependencies.